 While housing your dog inside the house is a good idea, you will also need a place outside for playing with shade and water for resting.

 An Iggy will want a peaceful place away from wind and sun to sleep, and a bed off the ground will help keep the short-haired dog warmer, whether inside or out.
 When building a dog run or buying a bed for your pet, it is essential to keep in mind your pup’s size now and typical adult sizes.
-Your Iggy is a small dog breed who needs plenty of room to run and play.
+Your Iggy is a small dog breed that needs plenty of room to run and play.

 Italian greyhound care tips